 Indicators that link suggested CPC symbols with specific parts of the document provide insight into the reasoning of an auto-classification system.
 The system includes enhanced feedback mechanisms that can be integrated with existing classification processes in order to aid in training the AI.
 The USPTO used system performance analysis to implement auto-classification in December 2020.
 This allows the USPTO to automatically identify CPC subject matter for internal operations.
 The agency has seen a reduction in its procurement costs for CPC data acquisition.
 The USPTO is also developing new capabilities to help support a wider range of patent classification requirements at USPTO.

-Examples of AI Usage at the PTO
+AI Usage at the PTO

-Trademarks: The USPTO recently conducted market research on AI capabilities for image comparison, and to verify the acceptance of services and goods being identified against entries in the Trademarks ID Manual.
-USPTO developed AI prototypes that could be used to compare trademark images and suggest the right assignment of mark design codes.
-This would also help to assess the acceptability of identifications of goods or services.
 These prototypes were tested through a common interface with around 10 stakeholders in November 2020.
 A larger beta is possible later in the year.
 The USPTO also tested false specimen detection solutions using a software program.
 This software program was integrated into agency efforts to identify digitally altered specimens of use and mock-up web pages on December 1, 2020.
 A prototype of an AI-based chatbot that answers frequently asked questions via USPTO’s website may be available for beta testing in the latter part of this year.

 It’s likely that the US Patent and Trademark Office (USPTO) will continue to explore and adopt new artificial intelligence (AI) technologies in the future to improve the efficiency, accuracy, and speed of its processes.
 Here are a few potential areas where the USPTO could use AI in the future:

-Automated Translation: AI-powered translation systems could be used to automatically translate patent applications and related documents into multiple languages, making it easier for examiners to review and understand inventions from around the world.
+AI-powered translation systems could be used to automatically translate patent applications and related documents into multiple languages, making it easier for examiners to review and understand inventions from around the world.

-Predictive Analysis: AI could be used to analyze patent data and make predictions about the likelihood of a patent being granted or the likelihood of a patent dispute, helping the USPTO to allocate resources more effectively and make data-driven decisions.
+AI could be used to analyze patent data and make predictions about the likelihood of a patent being granted or the likelihood of a patent dispute, helping the USPTO to allocate resources more effectively and make data-driven decisions.

-Fraud Detection: AI-powered systems could be used to detect fraud and inconsistencies in trademark applications, helping the USPTO to ensure the integrity of the trademark system and prevent fraud.
+AI-powered systems could be used to detect fraud and inconsistencies in trademark applications, helping the USPTO to ensure the integrity of the trademark system and prevent fraud.

-Virtual Assistance: AI-powered virtual assistants could be used to answer common questions from inventors and the public, freeing up USPTO staff to focus on more complex tasks.
+AI-powered virtual assistants could be used to answer common questions from inventors and the public, freeing up USPTO staff to focus on more complex tasks.

 Overall, the future use of AI by the USPTO will depend on the development and availability of new AI technologies, as well as the office’s ongoing efforts to improve its processes and better serve its stakeholders.

-How AI is used to Reject Patent Applications
+How AI is Used to Reject Patent Applications

 Artificial intelligence (AI) can be used to assist in the rejection of patent applications.
 AI systems can be trained to analyze patent applications and identify inconsistencies, inaccuracies, or prior art that may render an invention unpatentable.
 This can help speed up the patent examination process and improve the accuracy of patent grants by identifying problematic applications more quickly.